kounoike/waldap/README.md

 ### LDAP data

 save LDIFs to `$HOME/.waldap/server/partitions`.
+If you want to connect LDAP manually, you can use `uid=admin,ou=system` and your modified Administrator's password.

 ### Database data

 By default, WALDAP uses H2 Database engine.
+External Database(PostgreSQL/MySQL) support are implemented but not tested.

 ## Components